Explicit Hamiltonian representations of meromorphic connections and duality from different perspectives: a case study: Meromorphic connections in with an irregular pole at infinity

 In this article, we shall restrict our construction to $r_\infty=3$ for the sake of simplicity.
 However, we believe that this construction can be extended to any value of $r_\infty$.
 One may also add different finite poles and study connections of higher pole orders defined on rank$-d$ vector bundles, this remains beyond the scope of the present article that can be seen as a proof of concept for these future works.

-\begin{remark} The space $F_{\{\infty\},3}$ may be endowed with a \textit{Poisson structure} inherited from the Poisson structure of a corresponding loop algebra.
+\begin{remark}In general, for a given pole order $r_\infty$, the space $\hat{F}_{\{\infty\},r_\infty}$ may be endowed with a \textit{Poisson structure} inherited from the Poisson structure of a corresponding loop algebra.
 This turns our space into a \textit{Poisson manifold} of dimension

+This dimension is computed by exerting the gauge action and observing the remaining free entries of the Lax matrix. \end{remark}